CT Scan (Computed Tomography)

 Why are CT scans used?

 CT scans show your internal organs, soft tissues, blood vessels, and bones.
-CT scans have many uses and common uses related to cancer care are:
+CT scans have many uses but in cancer care, they are used to:

-• Learning more about the cancer (where it is and how big it is).
+• Learn more about the cancer (where it is and how big it is).

-• Checking during treatment to see if your tumor has changed.
+• Check during treatment to see if your tumor has changed.

-• See if the treatment worked once the treatment is finished.
+• See if the treatment worked once the treatment is done.

-• Checking for new cancer during follow-up care.
+• Check for new cancer during follow-up care.

 How do I prepare for a CT scan?

-This depends on the part of the body being scanned.
-Your provider will tell you how to prepare.
-These are some things you may need to do:
+Preparing for a CT scan depends on the part of the body being scanned.
+Your provider will tell you what you need to do.

 • You may need to arrive an hour or two before your scan to do paperwork, meet with providers, or finish any preparation needed for the scan.

 • You may be asked to not eat or drink for many hours before your scan.
-This is common if you will be getting IV contrast.
+This is common if you will be getting intravenous (IV, in a vein) contrast.
 IV contrast can cause a reaction or upset stomach.

-• You may need to do an enema.
+• You may need to do an enema, depending on which part of the body is being looked at.

 • You should wear comfortable clothing and shoes that are easy to get on and off.
-Any items that can be removed should be taken off like a wig, dentures, bra, glasses, jewelry, watch, etc.
+You will be asked to take things off, such as a wig, dentures, bra, glasses, jewelry, watch, etc.

 Why would I need contrast during my CT scan?

-If your provider wants you to have contrast during your scan you may be asked to have a blood test.
-This allows your provider to check your kidney function.
-The blood test can usually be done 1-2 weeks before your CT scan.
+If your provider wants you to have contrast for your scan, you may be asked to have a blood test.
+Your provider will check how your kidneys are working.
+IV contrast can affect how your kidneys work.
+The blood test is often done 1-2 weeks before your CT scan.

 If the CT scan will look at your stomach or bowel, you may be given oral contrast (contrast that you drink).
-This is done to be able to see the difference between your bowels and other structures.
+This is done to see the difference between your bowels and other structures.

-If you are receiving intravenous (IV) contrast (contrast that is given through a needle into your vein), it will be given either before or during the test.
-It does not hurt, but some patients do feel warm or flushed after it is given, and this is normal.
+If you are getting IV contrast, it will be given either before or during the test.
+It does not hurt, but some patients do feel warm or flushed after it is given, which is normal.

-If you have ever had an allergic reaction to contrast, you should tell your provider before the exam.
+If you have ever had an allergic reaction to contrast, tell your provider before the exam.
 You may be given steroids and Benadryl to prevent a reaction.

-If you are having the CT scan for radiation therapy planning purposes, then the technician will put you in the position you will be in every day for your treatments.
-They may make special devices like masks or vac-loc bags to help keep you still and keep you in the same position.
+If you are having the CT scan for radiation therapy planning, the technician will put you in the position you will be in every day for your treatments.
+They may make special devices like masks or vac-loc bags to help keep you still and to keep you in the same position.

-How do I receive the results of my CT scan?
+How do I get the results of my CT scan?

-A radiologist, who is a doctor that specializes in looking at different types of images, looks at the scan and creates a report.
-The report provides detailed information about normal and abnormal findings.
-Your provider will be able to discuss your results with you.
+A radiologist, a doctor who looks at different types of images, looks at the scan and creates a report.
+The report gives information about normal and abnormal findings.
+Your provider will talk with you about your results.

-If your CT scan is for planning purposes only, then your radiation oncologist will use the 3-D images to create your radiation treatment plan.
+If your CT scan is for planning only, your radiation oncologist will use the 3-D images to make your radiation treatment plan.

 Computed Tomography (CT) SCAN.
 Cancer.Net.
 (2022, July 15).
 Retrieved August 1, 2022, from https://www.cancer.net/navigating-cancer-care/diagnosing-cancer/tests-and-procedures/computed-tomography-ct-scan